Plan on arriving early! The event begins at 5:30 AM; the earlier you start, the longer your ride. We recommend starting at 7:00 a.m. at the latest.

 >> Bike the entire loop: 30 miles

->> The south end of the route at 57th Street, on the lawn of the Museum of Science and Industry.
+>> South Rest Stop - 57th Street, on the lawn of the Museum of Science and Industry

-MB Finanacial Bank Bike the Drive is the Active Transportation Alliance’s main fundraising event for the year.
-Proceeds generated by the event allow Active Trans to carry out its work of making biking, walking and transit easier and safer throughout the Chicago region.
-Thank you for your support!
+Riders are required to show their helmet numbers and wristbands at checkpoints along the route.
+Checkpoints are for the safety of all riders and ensure that only registered participants enter the ride.
+MB Bike the Drive is the Active Transportation Alliance’s main fundraising event for the year.
+Proceeds from the event allow Active Trans to carry out its work of making biking, walking and transit easier and safer throughout the Chicago region.

 Please slow down as you approach a checkpoint.
 Checkpoints are also a designated safe turnaround point where riders can change directions on roads fully closed to car traffic.